colinkeenan/rentap.js/README.md

 3. Open any browser to http://localhost:3000 or http://127.0.0.1:3000
 4. Stop the www server with `npm stop`

-### Google Appifying it and using a script to automatically run npm start
+### (Optional) Google Appifying it and using a script to automatically run npm start
 1. Run as above and open in Google Chrome
 2. Click the 3-vertical-dot Google Chrome menu and choose More Tools -> Create Shortcut...
 3. Checkmark "Open As Window" if you want it to look like a separate ap instead of a tab